Skills and Specializations

 - Identification: Applies on attempts to understand the nature of nearby magic, whether as a spell, on an object, or in a location.

-- Magic School: Select a school of magic, such as Blade Magic or Tome Magic.
+- Magic School: Select a school of magic, such as Bloodline Magic or Tome Magic.
 You must have the ability associated with a magic school in order to specialize in it.
 Applies to all Arcana checks related to that school.
 You may specialize in multiple magic schools.

 Your athletics skill is used whenever you attempt feats of physical endurance or strength beyond simple raw power.
 You use it to climb, jump, or swim, and it also helps to determine your base movement rate along with Speed.
 Athletics is usually used with Strength, but could instead require Vitality if it is an action where endurance is a more important factor, such as swimming long distances.